Victoria Groce

 Victoria Groce (born January 20, 1981) is an American quiz player and game show contestant.

-Initially known for ending the 19-day winning streak of Jeopardy! champion David Madden in September 2005, Groce’s increasing success in competitive trivia led to becoming a Chaser on the American version of The Chase in 2022.
+Initially known for ending the 19-day winning streak of Jeopardy! champion David Madden in September 2005, Groce's increasing success in competitive trivia led to becoming a Chaser on the American version of The Chase in 2022.
 Returning to Jeopardy! after nearly 20 years, Groce won the first Jeopardy!
 Invitational Tournament (JIT) in April 2024 and then won the Jeopardy!
 Masters a month later.

-In June 2024, Groce became the first woman and the first American to win the World Quizzing Championship.
+In June 2024, Groce became the first woman and the first American to win the World Quizzing Championship, and in 2026 she became the fifth person to win a second time.

+Groce's first book Know It All: The Quiz Champion's Essential Guidebook to Learning Anything will be published in February 2027.

 Early life and education

 Groce is a native of Macon, Georgia.
-She grew up with two brothers and a sister, describing a "heavy emphasis on being competitive, and where we were expected to be excellent academically."
+She grew up with two brothers (including Phil Rubin) and a sister, describing a "heavy emphasis on being competitive, and where we were expected to be excellent academically."